 7.)
 Keflavik

-Don’t forget, whilst you’re in Keflavik, make sure to see; the Anchor Monument, Stekkjarkot and Viking World (if the weather takes a turn for the worse).
+Don’t forget, while in Keflavik, make sure to see the Anchor Monument, Stekkjarkot and Viking World (if the weather takes a turn for the worse).

-Plus, nearby, you can join this hike to see the erupting Fagradalsfjall Volcano which is so incredible to witness.
+Plus, you can join this hike nearby to see the erupting Fagradalsfjall Volcano, which is incredible to witness.
 It’s about a 15-minute drive from the Blue Lagoon (and then a hike).
 You’ll love it.

 Read more: How to hike to Fagradalsfjall Volcano